Plant and Soil Sciences (PSS)

 2314.
 Wine Production Introduction (3).
 Prerequisites: PSS 1311; BIOL 1401, 1403.
 An overview of wine production technical aspects with an emphasis on prefermentation processes, options and strategies, and fermentation management.

 2401 [AGRI 1413] Introductory Entomology (4).
 An introduction to the arthropods with major emphasis on the insects.
 Insect structure, function, identification, and relationships to man, plants, and animals with be discussed.
-Partially fulfills core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 2432.
 Principles and Practices in Soils (4).
 Prerequisites: CHEM 1305 or 1307 and CHEM 1105 or 1107.
 Formation and composition, physical and chemical properties, hydraulic and thermal relationships of soil.
 Role of soil in ecosystems.
 Fulfills core Technology and Applied Science requirement.
 Credit not given for PSS 2330 and PSS 2432.
 (Writing Intensive)